 I got really excited a few years ago when I heard that British Waterways was to become independent of government and be re-launched as a charitable trust.
 “I’d really like to get involved with that,” I thought.
 And I’m so glad I did.

 I was appointed to be one of the first trustees of what became the Canal & River Trust and I had the extraordinary privilege of helping to achieve the transition of British Waterways into one of the most important and vibrant charities in England and Wales.

 Being on the Board of any charity is both enjoyable and, at times, demanding.
-This summer’s rather febrile atmosphere of mistrust and cynicism about the fundraising methods, the governance and the effectiveness of some charities underlines that being a trustee is not for the faint-hearted.
+The recent rather febrile atmosphere of mistrust and cynicism about the fundraising methods, the governance and the effectiveness of some charities underlines that being a trustee is not for the faint-hearted.
 However, it is a fantastically rewarding way of using your skills and expertise, harnessing your commitment and passion and getting involved in some of the most fascinating and important causes in society.
 It is one of the most fulfilling volunteering roles you can have.

 I’m often asked why I got involved in the Canal & River Trust.
 I’ve been proud to be on the Board of other charities and voluntary organisation, indeed I still am on a number of Boards, but this opportunity was intriguing for all sorts of reasons.
 Alongside the usual challenges of creating effective governance, ensuring the new charity would be well managed and had the financial and other resources it needed to do its work, we needed to establish a culture that could embrace volunteering and fundraising and make them fundamental parts of its DNA.

 At the same time the new board had to make sure the charity focused on its new charitable objectives and be open to the widest possible groups of the population.
 Steeped as I am in the not-for-profit world, these are things I care about: good governance and public benefit.
 Then there was the boating, the heritage, the commitment to the environment and to education – why wouldn’t anyone want to do it?